JackLumers/JackLumers/README.md

-## Hi, I’m Ilyas Kharisov, a game programmer.
+## Hi.
+I’m Ilyas Kharisov, a game programmer.

 There is no any fancy open source games repos at the moment.
 But I have some test task projects that I made for my employment opportunities.